PaulSwarthout/pasChildThemes/readme.txt

 For this example, the Child Theme was created as a child of the 'Twenty Sixteen' theme and it's name appears at the top.
 The page scrolls.

 == Changelog ==

+= 2.1.1 =
+ - WordPress Plugin review team discovered a security vulnerability in version 2.0 of the Child Themes Helper plugin.
+   The bug has been fixed.
+All of the code has been reviewed.
+   Upon review, I discovered the vulnerability existed in version 1.3.2 also, so that version will no longer be available for download either.

+ - Added a tab that explains the basics of this plugin.
+Click "Expert Mode" checkbox to hide all of the explanations.

 = 2.0 =
 - Tested with WP 5.1.1.